truthcoin/www.truthcoin.info/_posts/2015-09-21-contracts-oracles-sidechains.md

 What about Altcoin Smart Contracts (neither pegged nor merged-mined)?

-## Counterfeiters vs. Capitalists ("Choosing to remain poor.")
+## Counterfeiters vs. Capitalists
 > Selective Sidechains can safely emulate Smart Contracts, but the reverse is impossible.
-When coupled with the network effects of money, the resulting competition will obliterate any Altcoin smart contract system.
+When coupled with the network-effects of money, the resulting competition will likely obliterate any Altcoin smart contract system.

 Let's examine the relative situation of these two "Families" of Blockchain: Oracle Family (BTC pegged sidechains governed by miners) and Contract Family (non-merged Altcoin, where anything goes).